Akaflieg-Freiburg/enroute/README.md

 ## enroute flight navigation

 **enroute** is a mobile flight navigation app for Android and other devices.
+The app is free, open source and 100% non-commercial.
+We do not collect user data.

-The app is written as a project of [Akaflieg Freiburg](https://akaflieg-freiburg.de), a flight club based in Freiburg, Germany.
+**enroute** is a project of [Akaflieg Freiburg](https://akaflieg-freiburg.de), a flight club based in Freiburg, Germany.